The best gifts for fitness fanatics, according to employees at Whoop fitness tracking

 Headspace – $13 a month

-I love headspace because it provides a guided lesson plan to learn how to meditate effectively.
+I love Headspace because it provides a guided lesson plan to learn how to meditate effectively.
 This enables me to better adhere to more consistent sleep and wake times. —Mark Greene, VP of Software

 Bose SoundSport wireless headphones – $130

-I can’t run without my Bose Sport headphones – they stay in place so much better than other ones I’ve tried, have great battery life and great sound quality. —Emily Capodilupo, Vice President, Data Science and Research
+I can’t run without my Bose Sport headphones—they stay in place so much better than other ones I’ve tried, and they have great battery life and great sound quality. —Emily Capodilupo, Vice President, Data Science and Research

 Reebok Legacy Lifter Men’s Weightlifting Shoes – $200

 Nothing beats a good pair of lifting shoes.
-If you’re someone who squats or competes in olympic lifting, you’ll want a pair.
+If you’re someone who squats or competes in Olympic lifting, you’ll want a pair.
 The Reebok Legacy Lifters are high quality, provide great stability, and look great. —Brian Martins, Tech Lead Engineering

 Letsfit Resistance Loop Exercise Bands – $8